2013 Los Angeles International Airport shooting: Security and emergency response

 On March 18, 2014, a released 83-page report highlighted flaws in various divisions and current systems of the airport, adding that emergency response had been hindered by "communication problems and poor coordination".
 The report also laid out an estimated 50 recommendations, including one for training airport police to be trained in tactical medicine and for training paramedics to enter more dangerous zones earlier with the protection of law enforcement.
 In addition, it was critical of the current airport emergency management program, saying that it was "not well-defined or widely understood across the agency, or perhaps even respected".
-It was also reported that at the time of the shooting, a union representing the airport's lower-level employees was not trained for an evacuation and did not know what to do or how to help passengers.
-Jeffrey David Cox Sr., the president of the American Federation of Government Employees, called the lack of coordination "absolutely unacceptable" and criticized the report as being incomplete and failing to note the two airport officers who were not on their shifts at the time of the shooting.
+It was also reported that at the time of the shooting, the airport's lower-level employees was not trained for an evacuation and did not know what to do or how to help passengers.
+Jeffrey David Cox Sr., the president of the American Federation of Government Employees representing these workers, called the lack of coordination "absolutely unacceptable" and criticized the report as being incomplete and failing to note the two airport officers who were not on their shifts at the time of the shooting.

 On June 6, 2014, Rep. Richard Hudson (R, NC-8) introduced the Gerardo Hernandez Airport Security Act of 2014 (H.R.
 4802; 113th Congress) in response to the findings about events of the shooting.
-The bill would direct the Assistant Secretary of Homeland Security, acting through the Transportation Security Administration, to undertake a variety of activities aimed at enhancing security at airports where TSA performs oversees security-related activities.
-The bill would require TSA to verify that all such airports have plans in place for responding to security threats and to provide technical assistance as necessary to improve such plans.
+The bill would have directed the Assistant Secretary of Homeland Security, acting through the Transportation Security Administration, to undertake a variety of activities aimed at enhancing security at airports where TSA performs oversees security-related activities.
+The bill would also have required TSA to verify that all such airports had plans in place for responding to security threats and to provide technical assistance as necessary to improve such plans.
 H.R.
-4802 also would require TSA to disseminate information on best practices for addressing security threats and ensure that all screening personnel have received training in how to handle potential shooting threats.
+4802 also would have required TSA to disseminate information on best practices for addressing security threats and ensure that all screening personnel have received training in how to handle potential shooting threats.
 Finally, H.R.
-4802 would require the Department of Homeland Security's Office of Cybersecurity and Communications to report to the Congress on the capacity of law enforcement, fire, and medical response teams to communicate and respond to security threats at airports.
-It passed in the House on July 22, 2014.
+4802 would have required the Department of Homeland Security's Office of Cybersecurity and Communications to report to the Congress on the capacity of law enforcement, fire, and medical response teams to communicate and respond to security threats at airports.
+H.R.
+4802 passed the House on July 22, 2014, but did not advance in the U.S. Senate.
+The following year, Rep. John Katko of New York introduced the similar bill H.R.
+720, which did pass both houses of Congress and was enacted as Public Law 114-50.